nteract/outputs/packages/outputs/README.md

 };
 ```

-Usage instructions for other transforms are documented within each transform's README.

 ## Documentation

-Transforms are documented in the [docs](./docs) directory.
+You can view the reference documentation for `@nteract/outputs` in the [component docs](https://components.nteract.io/#nteractoutputs).

 ## Support